Policy reflects Minnesota statute and aligns with other District 270 policies.

 A. It is the School District’s policy to provide equal employment opportunity for all employees and applicants for employment.
-The District does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, sex, gender, marital status, status with regard to public assistance, disability, sexual orientation, age, family care leave status, or veteran status.
-The District also makes reasonable accommodations for disabled employees.
+The District does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, immigration or citizenship status, sex, gender identity, marital status, parental status, status with regard to public assistance, neurodivergent status, disability, sexual orientation, age, family care leave status, or veteran status.
+The District also makes reasonable accommodations when applicable qualifications are met.

 B. The School District prohibits the harassment of any individual for any of the categories listed above.
 For information about the types of conduct that constitute illegal harassment and the District’s internal procedures for addressing complaints of harassment, please refer to the District’s policy on harassment and violence (see Policy 413).

 C. This policy applies to all areas of employment including recruitment, selection, assignment, compensation, benefits, promotions, transfers, disciplinary actions, layoffs, terminations, facilities, and privileges of employment.

 D. The District will commit time and resources in a good faith effort to achieve the goals of equal opportunity.
 Those efforts may include expanded outreach, recruitment, mentoring, training, management development and other programs designed to help employers hire, retain, and advance qualified, diverse individuals.
 The District is committed to seek out, address, and remedy the effects of discrimination that may present barriers to the full employment of persons in protected groups.

 E. Every School District employee shall be responsible for following this policy. =